 TinkerRTK Overview

 TinkerRTK is a set of modular open source boards and accompanying open source software to enable Real Time Kinetic (RTK) GNSS for a variety of uses.
-From the single board TinkerNav to a full kit including radios and displays, our hardware and software make it easy to get 1 centimeter accuracy in your next project.
+Whether using TinkerNav with the built in WiFi radio or the optional TinkerSend LoRa radio, our hardware and software make it easy to get 1 centimeter accuracy in your next project.
 Our RTK explainer describes what RTK is, here will describe the TinkerRTK family of products.

 Modular Architecture

 The diagrams below show how the components of the TinkerRTK system interact to compute and use corrected GNSS data in both a rover and base station configurations.
-In the rover configuration RTCM correction messages are received from either the built in ESP32 or one of the optional TinkerSend radios.
-The SkyTraq PX1125R or PX1122R GNSS receiver uses the RTCM correction data to compute an RTK solution.
-The RP2040 sends the solution to the USB-C port and optionally displays the PX1125R or PX1122R data using a TFT display.
-The ESP 32 can also present the PX1125R/PX1122R data to a website using the ESP32 WiFi capability or to an app on your phone using the ESP32 Bluetooth capability.
+In the rover configuration RTCM correction messages are received from either the ESP32 or the TinkerSend LoRa radio and sent to the RXD2 port on the receiver.
+The SkyTraq PX1105R GNSS receiver uses the RTCM correction data to compute an RTK solution.
+The data from the receiver is sent directly to the JST connector, to GPIO pins on the header, and to the ESP32.
+The ESP32 sends the solution to the USB-C port if desired (via configuring the firmware).
+The ESP32 also presents the PX1105R data to a website using the ESP32 WiFi capability.

-When acting as a base station the TinkerRTK system computes RTCM corrections using the PX1122R or PX1125R receiver and transmits those corrections using the built in ESP32 or an optional TinkerSend radio.
+When acting as a base station the TinkerRTK system computes RTCM corrections using the PX1105R receiver and transmits those corrections using the built in ESP32 or an optional TinkerSend radio.
 You can send data directly to a rover or using one of the other methods described on our How to Send RTK Corrections page.
-The RP2040 can also display information to the optional touch screen display, or the ESP32 can publish information to a webpage.
+The ESP32 also publishes status information to a webpage, viewable on any device that can receive WiFi.

 TinkerRTK Options